 The Community First Choice (CFC) option from Texas Medicaid is a relatively new program that launched in 2015.
-It enables elderly individuals who would otherwise require nursing home care to receive some types of assistance in their homes.
-Thereby, preventing unnecessary nursing home placement.
+It enables elderly individuals who would otherwise require nursing home care to receive some types of assistance in their homes, thereby preventing unnecessary nursing home placement.
 Support services such as personal care (assistance with the activities of daily living, like meal prep and bathing) are provided.
-However, higher level in-home care at home is not available through this program.
+However, higher level in-home care is not available through this program.

 Historically in Texas, there have been “home and community-based services” (HCBS) available through Medicaid waiver programs.
 The primary waiver to which CFC can be compared from a services perspective is the STAR+PLUS Waiver.
 However, there are several differences that make CFC more beneficial to families.
 Under STAR+PLUS, enrollment is capped and waiting lists often exist.
 The federal government has mandated that CFC services are an entitlement.
 Therefore, waiting lists (or interest lists, as they are called in Texas) cannot exist.

 A second key difference is STAR+PLUS is a managed Medicaid program.
 Services are provided by a managed care organization, like a health insurance HMO.
 Under CFC, program participants have a much higher degree of control over who provides them with assistance.
 This flexibility is referred to as consumer-direction.
 Participants can choose family members, except for their spouses, to provide them with personal care assistance.
 These relatives can then be paid by Medicaid to provide care.